wh22bhcy/netlifywebao/content/authors/admin/_index.md

 Prof. Övgün has been listed among the World’s Top 2% Scientists in the annual Stanford University–Elsevier rankings every year from 2020 to 2024.
 He was also named a Highly Ranked Scholar by ScholarGPS in 2023, 2024, and 2025, placing him among the top 0.05% of approximately 30 million scholars worldwide on the basis of his exceptional research productivity, scholarly impact, and the quality of his academic work.

 In 2026, he received the Türkiye Alumni Scientific and Academic Achievements Award, presented by the Presidency for Turks Abroad and Related Communities (YTB) under the Ministry of Culture and Tourism of the Republic of Türkiye, in recognition of his distinguished scientific and academic contributions.

+Prof. Dr. Övgün, has been awarded the 2026 Prof. Dr. Engin Arık Scientist Award by the Turkish Physical Society in recognition of his scientific and academic research, original contributions to physical science, international scientific collaborations, and activities aimed at training young researchers.

 {style="text-align: justify;"}